d-kozak/enticing/index-server/SPEC.md

     * to check availability
     * part of Spring Boot Actuator, see [documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html)

+ ### Updates of annotations in indexed documents
+ Since the automated process of semantic annotation is not always correct, the system should be able to update annotations in the indexed documents.
+ A component for updated .mg4j files has already been implemented, but it is necessary to integrate it into the platform.

+ This process can be implemented as follows.
+Every index service will maintain a set of outdated documents.
+That is documents that have been updated and therefore their indexed version is incorrect.
+When returning a snippet or a document, the uuid of the document is checked and if it matches one of the outdated ones, it is filtered out.
+New endpoint will be added to the index server to inform it that a document has been updated.
+ This set of document ids will also be persisted in a single file to survive restarting the service.

+ For each corpus, there will be extra index service, whose job is to maintain documents with updated annotations.
+ Once the size of documents handled by this index service grows too large, indexer can be run to reindex the corpus.

  ## Master index service - \[Extension\]
  The reason why I am suggesting to create a master index service is the following.
 As far as I understand it, at any point in time one slave index service belongs to group of index services that altogether handles one indexed corpus, e.g. Wiki ABC or CommonCrawl XYZ.